-For a number of decades, members of Moore Gun Club and Roscommon Regional Game Council expressed concern about declining red grouse populations on raised bogs throughout County Roscommon.
-Many Gun Club members recall numerous populations of red grouse in the past, however, there has been a continuous decline with several local extinctions.
-This is primarily due to habitat loss via commercial peat extraction.
+For a number of decades, members of the local Moore community (in Moore Gun Club and Roscommon Regional Game Council) expressed concern about declining Red Grouse populations on raised bogs throughout County Roscommon.
+Many Gun Club members recall numerous populations of Red Grouse in the past, however, there has been a continuous decline with several local extinctions.
+This is primarily due to habitat loss via commercial peat extraction, which has since ceased.

-In late 2009, Moore Gun Club and Roscommon Regional Game Council undertook an effort to initiate a conservation project to address the declining red grouse population on Ballydangan bog, Co.
+In late 2009, Moore Gun Club and Roscommon Regional Game Council undertook an effort to initiate a conservation project to address the declining Red Grouse population on Ballydangan bog, Co.
 Roscommon.

-The original project conservation plan (2010-2015), which was produced by Scallan (2009), established a framework to achieve community-based conservation actions on Ballydangan Bog in a manner that supports red grouse, a healthy diversity and abundance of wildlife species and human uses.
+The original project conservation plan (2010-2015) produced by Scallan (2009) established a framework to achieve community-based conservation actions on Ballydangan Bog in a manner that supports Red Grouse, a healthy diversity and abundance of wildlife species and human uses.
+Moore Community Council played a key role in providing resources to implement the project's actions through a community employment scheme.